-1) Researchers have until 31.01.2021 to submit up to 7 headword topics for inclusion in the published volumes, for which they would be able to write an article.
+1) Researchers will submit up to 7 headword topics for inclusion in the published volumes, for which they would be able to write an article.
 Each headword proposal must consist of not more than 200 characters.
 An author cv needs to be added, which must consist of not more than 300 characters.

 2) All topics are submitted to the Pilot Group who will decide which topics will be included in the finished print volumes and which will be included in the extended online publication.

-3) By 15.03.2021 the Pilot Group will inform potential contributors which of their 7 headwords have been accepted either in the print version and/or in the extended online version.
+3) The Pilot Group will then inform potential contributors which of their 7 headwords have been accepted either in the print version and/or in the extended online version.
 (It is possible that all 7 proposals will be acceptable to the Pilot Group.)
-Those submitting their chosen headwords will then be invited to send a detailed proposal of their intended articles of not more than 2.000 characters per headword contribution.
+Those submitting their chosen headwords will then be invited to send a detailed proposal of their intended articles of not more than 800 words per headword contribution.

 5) Contributors are invited to additionally avail themselves of our ‘Internal Area Review’ system which allows authors of mutually overlapping content to compare and contrast their texts and so minimize repetition and redundancies as well as ensuring optimal headword coverage.